mascah/cookiecutter-turbo-django/docs/4-guides/module-boundary-enforcement.rst

 Module Boundary Enforcement
 ===========================

-This guide explains how to enforce module boundaries in your modular monolith using static analysis tools and database design patterns.
-Without enforcement, well-intentioned boundaries erode over time as developers take shortcuts.
+Enforce module boundaries in your modular monolith using static analysis tools and database design patterns.
+Without enforcement, boundaries erode as developers take shortcuts.

 Overview
 --------

-The modular monolith architecture depends on clear boundaries between modules.
-Philosophy alone isn't enough—you need **tooling** that fails the build when boundaries are violated and **database patterns** that make violations impossible.
+The modular monolith depends on clear boundaries between modules.
+Philosophy alone isn't enough.
+You need tooling that fails the build when boundaries are violated and database patterns that make violations impossible.

 This guide covers three enforcement layers: